Noless/gcf-express-app/README.md

 ## Why

-I simply wanted to run express apps on GCF without using Firebase functions.
+We simply wanted to run express apps on GCF without using Firebase functions.

 Simply doing: